Facel3ssR0nin/l10n-xml-values-comparator/README.md

 # l10n-xml-values-comparator
-Tool for comparing strings  from 2 xml files by using levenshtein method
+Tool for comparing strings  from 2 xml files by using levenshtein method and partial key values equality

 ## Usage
 There are three main executable methord.